 d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] There are no proposed landscaping measures to preserve or enhance vegetation on the site. e.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: [help] Wetland mitigation is to be provided by replanting degraded wetland buffer areas on site.
+All other wetland and buffer plantings are to be retained through development. e.
 List all noxious weeds and invasive species known to be on or near the site.
 There are no known noxious weeds and invasive species known to be on or near the site.
 5. Animals a.
 Bold/Italicize any birds and other animals which have been observed on or near the site or are known to be on or near the site.
-Examples include: [help] birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: squirrel, chipmunk fish: bass, salmon, trout, herring, shellfish, other b.
+Examples include: [help] birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: squirrel, chipmunk fish: bass, salmon (coho), trout, herring, shellfish, other b.
 List any threatened and endangered species known to be on or near the site. [help] There are no known threatened or endangered species known to be on or near the site. c.
 Is the site part of a migration route?
-If so, explain. [help] The site is likely part of a migratory route for bird species that have been observed on or near the site. d.
-Proposed measures to preserve or enhance wildlife, if any: [help] There are no proposed measures in place to preserve or enhance wildlife.
+If so, explain. [help] The site is part of the Pacific Flyway which extends from Alaska to Central America. d.
+Proposed measures to preserve or enhance wildlife, if any: [help] Enhance and retain existing wetland buffers which have been degraded over the years.
+Retention of other stream and wetland areas on site. e.

-e.
 List any invasive animal species known to be on or near the site.